 - The proposed tax cuts would spur job creation and economic growth, but there are more tax reductions that Shapiro and Senate leaders support. - The budget should accelerate the reduction of the CNIT.
 Moving Pennsylvania from one of the highest CNIT rates to among the lowest will improve the state's competitiveness.
-Pennsylvania must keep pace as tax reductions occur across the country.
-In 2024 alone, six states lowered the corporate tax rate..
+Pennsylvania

-The state can further improve by ending the startup penalty..
-Pennsylvania is one of only two states that cap how much corporations can deduct in losses and where small businesses cannot deduct any losses.
-Enacting net operating loss reforms would encourage more business startups..
+The state can further improve by ending the startup penalty...
+14 Pennsylvania is one of only two states that cap how much corporations can deduct in losses and where small businesses cannot deduct any losses.
+Enacting net operating loss reforms would encourage more business startups.
+15